letterpad/letterpad/README.md

 theme=hugo yarn dev
 ```

+`yarn install` is going to install all the dependencies, seed the database, prepare a build and welcome you to letterpad.

 Now visit [http://localhost:4040](http://localhost:4040) and checkout the welcome page.

 To visit the admin panel, visit [http://localhost:4040/admin](http://localhost:4040/admin) and login with